Tian Fangran

 Tian Fangran (born 10 August 2003) is a Chinese tennis player.
-Tian playing collegiate tennis for UCLA Bruins, winning 2023 NCAA Singles Championship.
-Tian has also won three singles titles and five doubles titles on the ITF Circuit.
+She played college tennis for the UCLA Bruins, winning the NCAA singles championship in 2023.
+She has also won four singles titles and seven doubles titles on the ITF Women's World Tennis Tour.

 Tennis career

 Raised in Beijing, Tian went to high school at Capital Normal University (CNU)'s Yuxin School.
 She played on the ITF Junior Circuit from 2017 to 2020, winning two Grade 5 singles titles and two Grade 4 doubles titles, and reaching a peak junior ranking of No. 121.
 She twice won wildcards into junior Grand Slam main draws in singles, at the 2019 French Open and the 2020 Australian Open.

 Tian started playing on the ITF World Tour in February 2019 at the age of 15.
 Over three weeks from October to November 2021, she partnered with Back Da-yeon to win two doubles titles and reach a third final at consecutive W15 events in Antalya, Turkey.
 She reached the final of the singles draw in one of the weeks in Antalya.
 In November 2022, she won the W15 singles event in Champaign, Illinois, without dropping a set.